Ness of Brodgar: World Heritage status

 The Heart of Neolithic Orkney was inscribed as a World Heritage site in December 1999.
 In addition to the Ring of Brodgar, the site includes Maeshowe, Skara Brae, the Stones of Stenness, and other nearby sites.
 It is managed by Historic Scotland, whose "Statement of Significance" for the site begins:

 The monuments at the heart of Neolithic Orkney and Skara Brae proclaim the triumphs of the human spirit in early ages and isolated places.
 They were approximately contemporary with the mastabas of the archaic period of Egypt (first and second dynasties), the brick temples of Sumeria, and the first cities of the Harappa culture in India, and a century or two earlier than the Golden Age of China.
 Unusually fine for their early date, and with a remarkably rich survival of evidence, these sites stand as a visible symbol of the achievements of early peoples away from the traditional centres of civilisation. ...
 Stenness is a unique and early expression of the ritual customs of the people who buried their dead in tombs like Maes Howe and lived in settlements like Skara Brae.

 Since the importance of the Ness was discovered only in 2003, it was not mentioned explicitly in 1999 and was not one of the four key sites.
 Nevertheless, the Ness of Brodgar "contribute[s] greatly to our understanding of the WHS" according to Historic Scotland.

+Excavation

+From 2003-2024, the site was excavated during the summer period.
+For the remainder of the year, it was covered in polyethylene plastic and tyres to protect it from the environment.

+Reburial of site

+It was announced in March 2023 that the site would be buried and returfed in August 2024, to preserve the site for future archaeologists, as some of the quarried stonework had begun to laminate and crumble on exposure to the air.

+Reburial began on 16 August 2024, and was "all but completed" as of 27 September 2024.